maflcko/b-c-gui-translations-review/reviews/tr.md

         <source>The transaction amount is too small to send after the fee has been deducted</source>
         <translation>Bu işlem, tutar düşüldükten sonra göndermek için çok düşük</translation>

 YES
-The translation is not entirely accurate and is somewhat unclear.
-The original English means "The transaction amount is too small to send after the fee has been deducted," but the Turkish translation says "This transaction is too low for sending after the amount has been deducted," which is confusing.
-The order and wording should be improved for clarity and correctness.
+The translation does not accurately convey the meaning of the source sentence.
+The original states that the transaction amount is too small to send after the fee has been deducted, but the translation incorrectly says "after the amount has been deducted," and also lacks proper grammar.

 Correct translation:
-"Ücret düşüldükten sonra gönderilecek işlem tutarı çok küçük"
+İşlem tutarı, ücret düşüldükten sonra göndermek için çok küçük.
 ```

 ```